h-yung/tweet-getter-analyzer/README.md

 - [x] Handle user search error: user not found or suspended.
 - [x] Format analysis outputs.
 - [ ] Figure out deployment.
-- [ ] Make analysis output more visual.
+- [x] Make analysis output more visual.
-  - [ ] Debug strange axes scales.
-  - [ ] Fix tooltip width.
+  - [ ] Fix tooltip width. _Chart presets make this challenging; currently, tweet is moved to alert on click._
   - [x] Change shape of marker indicators
-- [ ] Refactor to use react router and make app more modular.
+- [x] Refactor to use react router and make app more modular.
+Could do more...
-- [ ] Debug display logic and chart wonkiness.
+- [ ] PRIORITY: Debug display logic and chart wonkiness. **This is more of the actual conversion for display.**
 - [x] Set up sample data (~30 posts or more) to avoid hitting API too much. **now obsolete**

 ## Setup notes for development